flatironinstitute/neurosift/README.md

 Jeff Soules developed many of the visualizations that have been ported from SortingView.

 Thank you to Ralph Peterson and Alessio Buccino for valuable feedback.

+Thank you for the very constructive feedback from Alex Rockhill during the [JOSS](https://joss.theoj.org/) review process.

 Jeremy is a member of the [Center for Computational Mathematics at the Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/)